• Skip to main content

 Enter your email and we'll send this recipe straight to your inbox!
 Plus get our latest recipes every week!

-• The Holiday Season! - Every December I make at least 2 or 3 batches of Almond Flour Biscotti, put them in pretty jars with ribbon and give them as gifts, often along with a jar of Homemade Granola.
+• The Holiday Season! - Every December I make at least 2 or 3 batches of Almond Flour Biscotti, put them in pretty jars with ribbon and give them as gifts, often along with a jar of Homemade Christmas Granola.
 Everyone loves them and requests them every year, a delicious Christmas tradition!

 • Easier than you Think! - Homemade biscotti can seem intimidating, but I've simplified this recipe to be made in one bowl, with no special equipment.
 Just mix up the batter, bake it in two loaves, slice the cookies and bake again.
 Chocolate dipping is optional, but an indulgent finish!